-- (3)(4) If casing is cut, the The wellbore is to be conditioned to kill gas flow and ensure an adequate a high-quality bond between the plugging material and the wellbore to achieve isolation. - (a) If cement placement indicators, including well pressure, fluid density, or volumes, indicate inadequate plug placement or if a plug is set without establishing circulation, the inspector may require plug placement verification after the cement has reached a minimum compressive strength of 500 psi. - (b) Plug verification methods will be consistent with recommended methods specified in the most current edition of API Recommended Practice (RP) 65-3 "Wellbore Plugging and Abandonment." - (5) All plugs are to comply with the most current edition of API Recommended Practice (RP) 65-3 "Wellbore Plugging and Abandonment" in effect at the time the plug is set. - (B) The chief may authorize alternate methods of plugging not specified in Chapter 1501:9-11 of the Administrative Code so long as the plugging method complies with Chapter 1509. of the Revised Code and rules adopted under it.
+- (3)(4) If casing is cut, the The wellbore is to be conditioned to kill gas flow and ensure an adequate a bond between the plugging material and the wellbore to achieve isolation. - (a) If cement placement indicators, including well pressure, fluid density, or volumes, indicate inadequate plug placement or if a plug is set without establishing circulation, the inspector may require plug placement verification after the cement has reached a minimum compressive strength of 500 psi. - (5) All plugs are to comply with API Recommended Practice (RP) 65-3 "Wellbore Plugging and Abandonment." - (B) The chief may authorize alternate methods of plugging not specified in Chapter 1501:9-11 of the Administrative Code so long as the plugging method complies with Chapter 1509. of the Revised Code and rules adopted under it.
 The chief also may direct a person to install casing or a vault and a vent pipe to provide additional safety. - (C) If in production or drilling operations a wellbore becomes obstructed because of lost tools or equipment that cannot be recovered by reasonable attempts, a person will have to submit a written plugging plan that accomplishes the objectives of this rule.
 The plugging report will include documentation of the exact method of plugging and the equipment lost. - (D) The chief may order the immediate suspension of plugging activities if a person may cause or is causing, may engage in or is engaging in, may maintain or is maintaining a condition or activity that presents an imminent danger to underground miner safety, public health or safety, or results in or is likely to result in damage to the environment or natural resources.